icsnju/AimDroid-ICSME-2017/install-AimDroid-on-an-emulator.md

 ## Step 2: Install AimDroid.

-We have downloaded all necessary binaries for installing the Xposed framework.
+We have provided all necessary binaries for installing the Xposed framework.

 * [all-in-one.zip](./all-in-one.zip)